fdufnews/bitlashchatpad_TFT/README.md

 #### The software
 The application is based on [Bitlash by Bill Roy](https://github.com/billroy/bitlash/issues).
  Bitlash is a scripting language with an easy to learn syntax.
 I have made some modifications to Bill Roy work in order to make the best use of the ATmega 1284p.
-The libray is on [my GitHub](https://github.com/fdufnews/bitlash)
+The library is on [my GitHub](https://github.com/fdufnews/bitlash)

 #### Todo list
 ##### General